BitcoinDesign/Guide/guide/daily-spending-wallet/landing-page.md

    <div>
       <h2 class="h4">Lightning-first</h2>
       <p>This wallet runs its own lightning node.
-This means the user is directly connected to the lightning network.
-They can transact instantly and cheaply without having to set up any additional hardware or software.</p>
+This means the user is directly connected to the <a href="/guide/getting-started/technology-primer/#the-lightning-payment-network">lightning network.</a> They can transact instantly and cheaply without having to set up any additional hardware or software.</p>
    </div>
 </div>